Multidimensional constructs and moderated linear and nonlinear factor analysis: Introduction

 Moderated nonlinear factor analysis has been applied in many settings to identify variance in measurement model characteristics across several background characteristics simultaneously \citep{Bauer2023-hw}.
 Other applications sometimes aim to provide scores on factors that are adjusted for possible partial invariance \citep{Curran2014-jm}.
 The development of these methods has expanded into evaluating measurement invariance in up to two constructs \citep{Bauer2023-hw}.
 Such moderated nonlinear factor analysis models allow for the simultaneous investigation of differences in latent factor parameters alongside measurement model characteristics.
 Moderation effects on latent factors are sometimes referred to as the \textit{impact} of background characteristics on the construct of interest.
 Investigating impact, while controlling for possible non-invariance of a small number of measurement model parameters, is of primary substantive interest when applying moderated nonlinear factor analysis.

 The applications of moderated nonlinear factor analysis have been limited thus far to only two latent factors due to the inherent complexity of ensuring the latent variable covariance matrix is valid for all subgroups implied by the design matrix of moderating factors.
 The current approach for two-factor models is to induce on an unbounded continuum and then use Fisher's z-transformation to restrict the parameter to the [-1,1] bound of correlations.
 Extending to more than two latent factors cannot utilize the same method using independent unbounded scores transformed to the [-1,1] scale because independent applications of Fisher's z-transformations do not ensure the entire correlation matrix is valid.
 Any methods for inducing impact on individual correlations must simultaneously ensure each correlation is between [-1,1] and that the matrix of correlations is positive definite.
-Achieving these simultaneous constraints has been a longstanding problem in the simulation of correlation matrices \citep{Joe2006-cl, Lewandowski2009-wx, Pourahmadi2015-hn, Archakov2021-ap} and in covariance prediction \citep{Pinheiro1996-tj, Pourahmadi1999-kj, Pourahmadi2011-se, Bucci2022-cv}.
+Achieving these simultaneous constraints has been a longstanding problem in the simulation of correlation matrices \citep{Joe2006-cl, Pourahmadi2015-hn, Archakov2021-ap} and in covariance prediction \citep{Pinheiro1996-tj, Pourahmadi1999-kj, Pourahmadi2011-se, Bucci2022-cv}.
 Modified conceptualizations of these methods are used in this article to address the dimensional limitation of moderated nonlinear factor analysis.
-We generalize moderated nonlinear factor analysis to flexibly allow moderation in the latent factor correlation parameters in models with three or more factors.
+I generalize moderated nonlinear factor analysis to flexibly allow moderation in the latent factor correlation parameters in models with three or more factors.

 The remainder of this article is organized as follows.
-Next, we describe the MNLFA model in more detail for one- and two-dimensional factor models.
-Then, we described how MNLFA can be extended to $m$-dimensional factor models, which is the primary contribution of this article.
-We provide examples of how the general specification can induce a variety of correlational structures for specific subgroups.
-We then report on an application of the described multidimensional moderated nonlinear factor model for the study of psychopathology.
-We end with a discussion of the model and potential limitations and areas of future study.
+Next, I describe the MNLFA model in more detail for one- and two-dimensional factor models.
+Then, I described how MNLFA can be extended to $m$-dimensional factor models, which is the primary contribution of this article.
+I provide examples of how the general specification can induce a variety of correlational structures for specific subgroups.
+I then report on an application of the described multidimensional moderated nonlinear factor model for the study of psychopathology.
+I end with a discussion of the model and potential limitations and areas of future study.